 My life was supposed to feature a lot more fake bookcases concealing secret doors, for a start.
 No hidden rooms for Mod R.

 Where are all of those occasions I had to learn how to “transform a look from day to night” for?
 If you’re anywhere close to my age bracket, you’ll what I mean.
-The spur-of-the-moment gala or surprise date at a fancy restaurant were waiting to get us around every grown-up corner, and woe betide the fool who didn’t know how to “swipe dark eye shadow” or had “a pair of long earrings” about her person.
+The spur-of-the-moment gala or surprise date at a fancy restaurant that were allegedly waiting around every grown-up corner – and woe betide the fool who didn’t know how to “swipe dark eye shadow” or had “a pair of long earrings” about her person.
 You’d look like a chump in daywear.

 I also lived in fear that a china cabinet was going to happen to me at some point.
-I don’t know why—no one in my family had one—but I was convinced I’d turn adult and be chained tending to dishes I had to look at every day but never use.
+I don’t know why, because no one in my family had one.
+I was convinced I’d turn adult and be chained tending to dishes I had to look at every day but never use.
 My undiagnosed ADHD quaked with visual overstimulation at the mere thought.

 I know I’m not the only one.